Pål André Helland: International career

 In 2005 Helland got his first international match, playing for Norway's U15 team.
 He subsequently made appearances for Norway's U17, U18, and U19 team.

 Helland's first senior game came against Sweden in June 2025, replacing Håvard Nielsen in the 69th minute.
 His first start for Norway came against Iceland in a friendly game, where he also scored his first and only international senior goal.

 Coaching career

 After his professional retirement, Helland once again joined Lillestrøm, this time as a coach for their U19 squad.

 Ahead of the 2024 season, Helland joined Kåre Ingebrigtsen's coaching team in Ranheim as a player developer.
 When Ingebrigtsen announced he was stepping down as head coach for the club after the season, the club announced that Christian Eggen Rismark would take over as head coach, with Helland filling in the role as co-coach.

 Media career

 In September 2021 Viaplay announced that Helland would join them as their newest football pundit.
-In the beginning he covered the Europan competitions Viaplay had the rights to, before moving over to covering Premier League games when the streamer acquired the rights before the 2022–23 season.
+In the beginning he covered the European competitions Viaplay had the rights to, before moving over to covering Premier League games when the streamer acquired the rights before the 2022–23 season.

 In 2024, Helland was one of the contestants of the Norwegian television program Mesternes Mester.